yunpeng1234/tp/docs/DeveloperGuide.md

 1. User filters applicants to update
 2. InternWatcher shows a list of applicants
 3. User requests to update all applicants in the list
-4. InternWatcher updates all applicants
+4. InternWatcher updates all displayed applicants

     Use case ends.